shadowc/jsfusion/README.md

 > side effects to be implemented instantly, for example when any of the
 > components change this prop.

+> When a prop is modified mid-tree (i.e. a children of where the prop is
+> declared), only children components of this child will reflect this
+> change, creating a de-sync between the original parent and its children
+> until the parent decides to update its prop, thus updating all the props
+> down-children again.

 > If you pass an Object as a prop value, avoid using the key '#parentProp'
 > as it is bound to cause errors!